 Visit Us

 National wildlife refuges offer us all a chance to unplug from the stresses of daily life and reconnect with our natural surroundings.
-Prime Hook, east of Washington DC, is a globally renowned place for nature photography and birding.
+Prime Hook, in Milton, Delaware, is a globally renowned place for nature photography and birding.
 There are several ways to enjoy the refuge.
 You can explore displays at the visitor center, where volunteers will answer questions.
 You can drive the four county roads that bisect the refuge’s marshes, or walk on the 7.5 miles of hiking trails of varying distances and degrees of difficulty.
 The refuge’s annual Horseshoe Crab Festival each May is an outdoor recreation highlight of spring in Delaware.

 Location and Contact Information